Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Personal hygiene items must be individual

-A doctor's call is necessary if:
+Calling a doctor is necessary if:

-• intestinal upset increases over time;
+• intestinal upset gets worse over time;

 • the temperature rises against the background of general weakness of the body;

-It's important to know!
+Important to know!
 Self-medication in the above cases is dangerous.
 Lack of qualified assistance can lead to irreversible consequences.

 What drugs can restore the intestinal microflora after taking antibiotics: